 Coastal storms and flooding

-Nor’easters and coastal storms can bring heavy rain, high winds, and localized flooding that damage vehicles even when they’re parked.
-Comprehensive coverage is typically what applies to storm-related, non-collision damage.
+Nor’easters and coastal storms bring heavy rain, high winds and localized flooding that can damage vehicles even while they’re parked.
+We recommend keeping comprehensive coverage because that’s what pays for storm-related damage outside of a collision.

 Winter weather and black ice

-Snow, sleet, and quick temperature swings can leave roads slick with little warning, especially on bridges and ramps.
-A collision deductible you can comfortably afford makes it easier to use your coverage when winter driving turns into a claim.
+Snow, sleet and quick temperature swings can leave roads slick with little warning, especially on bridges and ramps.
+Consider keeping collision coverage active and set a deductible you can comfortably pay, so you’re able to use your coverage when a winter drive turns into a claim.

 Average cost of car insurance in major Rhode Island cities